About EIC

 I. Organisation

-European International Contractors (EIC) was founded in 1970 and is registered since 1984 as a legally independent business association under German law.
+EIC was founded in 1970 and is registered since 1984 as a legally independent industry trade association under German law.
 Its full members are national construction federations from 14 European countries which have internationally active member firms as their members.
-At the end of September 2024, the composition of the EIC Board was as follows:
+At the end of September 2025, the composition of the EIC Board was as follows:

 Treasurer: Jesper Arkil (Arkil, Denmark)